-Pecan Layer Cake with Raspberry Filling is a white cake studded with pecans, layered with raspberry filling, then iced with white buttercream frosting.
+Sneak Preview: This Hickory Nut Cake With Raspberry Filling is a feather-weight white cake studded with hickory nuts (or pecans) and layered with raspberry filling, then iced with white buttercream frosting.

-This delicate and tender white cake is a family legend.
-My aunt entered the recipe into a contest—and WON!
-According to the family legend, she got first place, but it may have been second.
-I think the prize was a new washer and dryer.
-Aunt Marg, if this is wrong, please correct me.
+This delicate white cake is famous!
+My aunt Marg entered the recipe into a contest—and WON!
+According to the family legend, she placed first, but it could have been second.

 One more thing.
 The raspberry filling is my addition.
 It’s not necessary, but my family loves it.

 - BUTTER: The recipe called for margarine originally, but I always use butter.

 - SUGAR: Use granulated sugar.

 - SALT: Use table or sea salt.
 If using Kosher salt, add ¼-½ teaspoon extra.

 - CAKE FLOUR: If you don’t have cake flour, this is my suggestion from Sally’s Baking Addiction.
 Measure 1 cup of flour.
 Remove two tablespoons and substitute cornstarch for the flour.
 Sift them together at least twice.